 In response to these issues this guideline was produced by the Joint British Diabetes Societies (JBDS) to offer clear guidance for the effective management of hypoglycaemia in hospital.
 It appears clear that Trusts have welcomed this with 92% of 118 hospitals responding to a SurveyMonkey® questionnaire suggesting they have used it as the basis for hypoglycaemia management within their hospital.
-A review of the ABCD website showed that this guideline has been downloaded more than 166,000 times.
+A review of the ABCD and Diabetes UK websites showed that this guideline has been downloaded more than 188,000 times.
 It is reviewed regularly and updated in response to new evidence, national changes and comments received.
 The authors would like to thank all involved for their comments and would encourage people to contact us with any further comments.

-This is the third iteration of this guideline (Original March 2010, revision September 2013).
+This is the fourth iteration of this guideline (Original March 2010, September 2013 and April 2018).